andreterceiro/dio-mobile-meu-tudo--navigation-on-react-native/README.md

 There you can see documentation about React Navigation and download a demo app in the "Try It" button.

 ![reactnavigation.org - home](images/react-navigation-home.png)

+# Continuing...

+We will continue to talk about navigation in [the file README.md(this repository](https://github.com/andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native)